-FARM is a 3-dimensional Eulerian model.
+FARM is a 3-dimensional Eulerian model with first order turbulence closure.
 Physical and chemical processes influencing the concentration fields within the modelling domain are described by a system of partial differential equations (PDE).
 The numerical integration of the above system of PDEs is performed by a method that splits the multi-dimensional problem into time dependent one-dimensional problems, which are then solved sequentially over the time step.